Suggestions on How to Meditate

 make some progress in your practice.
 Here are some hints:

 of a room or room of your house that you will consider your

 assists the mind with that feeling of safety and security.

 to become quiet.
-A suggestion of some props includes your choice of
+A suggestion of some props includes your choice

 shells, small stones etc, small tickless alarm clock.